mln030/mln030/README.md

-- 👋 Hi, I’m @mln030
+- 👋 Hi,
-- 👀 I’m interested in Python, Crypto
+- 👀 I’m interested in some basic coding while not sleep
-- 🌱 I’m currently learning python, php :)
+- 🌱 I’m currently learning how to survive :)

-- 📫 How to reach me mln030@yandex.com

 <!---
 mln030/mln030 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.